 Every second counts.
 By stepping in and providing chest compressions while help is on the way, victims of sudden cardiac arrest have a greater chance of survival.

 Do I need be CPR-certified?

 No. Any previous exposure to CPR training—whether a formal CPR class, hands-only class, sidewalk CPR event, or online training video—equips you with enough knowledge to make a difference.
-What’s more, CPR instructions are provided on the app!
+What’s more, CPR and AED instructions are provided on the app!

 How do I get started?

 - Download the PulsePoint app from your app store.

 - Turn on "CPR Notifications."
 A heart icon appears in the checkbox.